COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![The hidden chamber of the level, on the furthest right of the map, as described in the exploration section.](DocImages/ExplorationHiddenChamber.png)

-An aspect that could have benefited from additional iterations was more effective distribution of healing, as a better knowledge and execution of the amount of health the average player had in every section would have allowed for me to improve sections with better regard for player-centric design principles, key of which being better accounting for various player mental states and their subsequent reactions to risk.
-A section that could have benefited from this is the final precision section, where the alternate routing of clinging to the right wall and utilising tight jump-swings could have had more dimensions other than the route for players who are either low on health, or speedrunning the game, allowing for more accessible freedom in navigating that space.
+I could have iterated more on the distribution of healing, as better use of player health as a decision making factor would lead to more precise sections in regard to player-centric design principles, key of which being better accounting for various player mental states and their subsequent reactions to risk.
+A section that could have benefited from this is the final precision section, where the alternate route mentioned above could have had more dimensions in skill, allowing for more accessible freedom in navigating that space.